Our verdict

 Who should NOT buy

-Hikers accustomed to softer midsoles will find the oz / 425g a little too harsh underfoot, especially during longer treks.
+Hikers accustomed to softer midsoles will find the Who should NOT buy a little too harsh underfoot, especially during longer treks.
 For a more plush underfoot experience, check out the Keen Pyrenees instead.

-While the oz / 425g is relatively breathable for a waterproof shoe, it will certainly still feel quite stuffy during warmer summer hikes.
-We recommend the Adidas Free Hiker 2 as a much more well-ventilated alternative.
+While the Who should NOT buy is relatively breathable for a waterproof shoe, it will certainly still feel quite stuffy during warmer summer hikes.
+We recommend the Adidas Free Hiker 2 Add a shoe.

 Those with narrow feet might find themselves bumping up against the toebox walls during descents.
 The Hoka Trail Code GTX is a boot with a much more snug toebox that will secure their feet within the shoe better.